aspose-note/Aspose.Note-Reference-Tutorials/note/english/java/onenote-document-saving/save-onenote-document-to-stream/_index.md

 Document doc = new Document(dataDir + "Sample1.one");
 ```

-## Step 2: Save Document to Stream
+## Step 2: save document to stream

 Now we export the loaded document as a PDF and write it to a `ByteArrayOutputStream`.
 This stream can be sent directly to a client, saved to a database, or further manipulated.